AcademySoftwareFoundation/OpenColorIO/docs/releases/ocio_2_5.rst

 For Users
 +++++++++

-* OCIOZ archive files created on Windows in prior releases are incompatible with OCIO 2.5 due to an issue in a third-party library and will need to be regenerated.
+* OCIOZ archive files created on Windows in prior releases should be regenerated due to an issue in a third-party library.
 Please see below for more details.

 * For applications that use the categories attribute of color spaces to filter the color space menus shown to users, the filtering will now include color spaces that do not have